bvcms/bvcmsapi/source/PythonScripts/PacketPickup/process.rst

 Return to :doc:`index`.

-When someone scans the barcode or clicks the action button, the following Pytyon script is run to process the results.
+When someone scans the barcode or clicks the `action` button, the following Python script is run to process the results.
 An explanation follows the script.

 .. note::